On the conformal Ein invariants: and invariants for general conformal classes in four dimensions: Proof of Theorems D and

-In particular, the positivity of the Paneitz operator is a conformally invariant property and its kernel is conformally invariant as well.
-The following theorem is a slightly weaker form of a Theorem due to Eastwood and Singer, see Theorem 5.5 in \cite{ES} and also due to Gursky and Viacklovsky, see Proposition 6.1 in \cite{Gursky-Viacklovsky}.
-It provides a sufficient condition for the non-negativity of Paneitz operator.\\ \begin{theorem} If a compact Riemannian $4$-manifold $(M,g)$ has the property $\Ein([g])>1$ then its Paneitz operator $P_g$ is non negative.
-Furthermore, the kernel of $P_g$ consists only of constant functions. \end{theorem} Note that the condition $\Ein([g])>1$ implies by definition the existence of a metric $g_1$ in the conformal class $[g]$ such that $\Eink(g_1)>0$ for some $k>1$ and the theorem follows from Theorem 5.5 in \cite{ES}.
+\begin{proof} Note that the condition $\Ein([g])>1$ implies by definition the existence of a metric $g_1$ in the conformal class $[g]$ such that $\Eink(g_1)>0$ for some $k>1$ and the theorem follows from Theorem 5.5 in \cite{ES}.
 Also, since $\Eink(g_1)>0\implies {\rm Ein}_1(g_1)>0$ the theorem follows from Proposition 6.1 in \cite{Gursky-Viacklovsky}.
-For the seek of completeness we provide a proof of this theorem \begin{proof} Let $\lambda$ be an eigenvalue of $P_g$ and $u$ a corresponding eigenfunction.
+For the seek of completeness we provide a proof of this theorem\\ Let $\lambda$ be an eigenvalue of $P_g$ and $u$ a corresponding eigenfunction.
 Using the fact that the Laplacian operator is self adjoint we get

 The Bochner formula shows that

 Hence, we deduce that

 Where in the last step we used Newton-Maclaurin's identity as follows